varigence/docs/bimlflex/03-user-guide/includes/_incl-tab-objects.md

 See the [Objects Editor](xref:bimlflex-object-editor) documentation for additional information on the above fields and more.

 > [!IMPORTANT]
 > This is designed for developers/architects who have a strong understanding of SQL.
-Intellisense and code auto completing and validation are not provided in the BimlFlex App because a direct connection to the data is not supported for security reasons.
+Intellisense and code auto completing and validation are not provided in the BimlFlex Applicationbecause a direct connection to the data is not supported for security reasons.